darylrue/DailyUpdateDemo/README.md

 ### Google Assistant Integration - Demo video coming soon

-"Hey Google, what's the WOD for today?"
+"Hey Google, what's the workout of the day?"